Stevyn Colgan: Police

-Illustrator
+Artist

 Colgan's first published illustration work was for the book I Remember: Reflections on Fishing and Childhood (Summersdale 1995) by Joe Cowley, Frederick Forsyth, Roger Daltrey, Bernard Cribbins, George Melly and others.
 The book raised money for the NSPCC.
 In 2006 he was the official artist for the Autumn National Children's Book Fair organised by Scholastic Books Ltd.

 He illustrated several features for the various QI Annuals and the cover for the 'E, F, G' Compilation Annual in November 2010.
 His artwork regularly appears on the QI TV series.
 The QI 'H' Annual 2011 features a two-page spread co-written by himself, Justin Pollard and John Lloyd, called HENJ in which IKEA-style instructions for building Stonehenge are seen.
 These pages became so popular that they can be found on hundreds of websites and have spawned/inspired many other similar illustrations.

-In 2011, Colgan was invited to participate in the annual Royal College of Art Secret Auction alongside such notables as Yoko Ono, Tracey Emin and Grayson Perry.
+In 2011, Colgan was invited to participate in the annual Royal College of Art Secret Auction alongside such notables as Yoko Ono, Tracey Emin, Nick Park and Grayson Perry.
 He continues to do so every year.

+During the 2020 Covid lockdown he created a public arts project called 'The Monster Zoo' that allowed children to create monsters from household junk and display them in a farm field while socially distancing.
+The Monster Zoo was featured on the Channel 4 television series Grayson's Art Club (Series 2 Episode 2) alongside works by Banksy and Andy Goldsworthy.
+Some of the monsters then featured in an exhibition hosted by Grayson Perry at Bristol Museum & Art Gallery and in the book of the series.